KvanTTT/Articles/Selection-Caching-and-Drawing-Photos-on-Map/English.md

 ```

 Note that in this case you can create any indexes for `latitude` and `longitude`
-fields (in contrast to the first method), because FLOAT data type is used.
+fields (in contrast to the first method), because an ordinary float data type is used.
 However, there are 4 comparison operations in this selection.

 ### Using additional hash table